 Welcome to Maple Hill Urban Farm!

-Sorry no eggs for sale.
-Farm store (honey/honey products, garlic, alpaca wear) is open during Alpaca tours only or order in advance for pick up.
+Sorry no more eggs for sale.
+Farm store (honey/honey products, garlic, alpaca wear) is open during Alpaca tours only or order in advance to arrange pick up.

-If you want to do something really unique and special, then come have a 45 minute visit with our friendly Alpacas at Maple Hill Urban Farm in Ottawa!
-In our tour we offer each participant an in-depth introduction to all of the adorable alpacas names and characters with some history and fun facts and then supervise interactions with them.
-We then introduce you to the other animals such as goats, chickens, ducks, cow, mini pigs etc. Tours happen in all reasonable weather.
+Tour Description: If you want to do something really unique and special, then come have a 45 minute visit with our friendly Alpacas and farm animals at Maple Hill Urban Farm in Ottawa!
+In our tour for the first 15 min we offer each participant a brief introduction to all of the adorable alpacas names and characters with some history and fun facts while supervising and matching participants to animals and having interactions and feeding.
+The next 15 min we spend handling and guiding them with lead ropes and bringing them back to their stations and meeting the ones you did not walk for photos and petting.
+The last 15 min we introduce you to the other barn animals such as goats, chickens, ducks, cow, mini pigs etc. and show you our farm store!
+FUN FUN FUN.
+If you choose not to participate in Alpacas interactions you can still be in the tour.
+All levels of comfort will be customized and adapted.
+Tours happen in all reasonable weather or rescheduled.

 1:30pm – 2:15pm

 3:00pm – 3:45pm

 After 4 participants add:

 extra children 5-12 yrs old add $10